Moroccan cuisine: Snacks and fast food

-Selling fast food in the street has long been a tradition, and the best example is Djemaa el Fna square in Marrakech.
-Ma'quda is a potato fritter popular among students and people of modest means, particularly in Fes.
-Starting in the 1980s, new snack restaurants, primarily in the north, started serving bocadillos (a Spanish word for a sandwich).
+Selling fast food in the street has long been a tradition, and the best example is Djemaa el Fna square in Marrakesh.
+Ma'quda is a potato fritter eaten by students and people of modest means, particularly in Fes.
+Starting in the 1980s, new snack restaurants, primarily in the north, started serving bocadillos (Spanish for 'sandwich').

-Dairy product shops locally called mhlaba (محْلَبة), are very prevalent all around the country.
+Dairy product shops locally called mhlaba (محْلَبة), are prevalent all around the country.
 Those dairy stores generally offer all types of dairy products, juices, smoothies, and local fare such as bocadillos, msemmen and harcha.

-The khanz u-bnīn (خانز وبنين "stinky and delicious") is a cheap and popular street sandwich.
+The khanz u-bnīn (خانز وبنين "stinky and delicious") is an inexpensive, frequently seen street sandwich.

-Another popular street food in Morocco is snails, served in their juices in small bowls, and eaten using a toothpick.
+Another common street food in Morocco is snails, served in their juices in small bowls and eaten using a toothpick.

 In the late 1990s, several multinational fast-food franchises opened restaurants in major cities.

 Chefs

 Among those who have brought Moroccan cuisine to a wider audience are TV chef Choumicha and Al-Amīn al-Hajj Mustafa an-Nakīr, chef to the former king of Morocco Hassan II.

+Fatéma Hal, who opened a Moroccan cuisine restaurant in Paris named Mansouria, has been regarded by Le Figaro as "one of the most renowned ambassadors of Moroccan cuisine".